Nicole Griffith: Biography

 Griffith is the former chair of the political party, Congress of the People (COP).
 She was also the leader of the political party the Alliance of Independents (AOI).

 Griffith is the founder of The O2N Foundation, also known as the Oxygen with Nicole Foundation, a non-profit organization.
 In addition, she is patron of the Diabetes Association of Trinidad and Tobago.

 Personal life

-Griffith is the wife of Gary Griffith, the commissioner of the Trinidad and Tobago Police Service.
+Griffith is the wife of Gary Griffith, the former commissioner of the Trinidad and Tobago Police Service.